Wang-Ji20/Wang-Ji20.github.io/source/_posts/plt01.md

 quicksort (x:xs) = quicksort [y | y <- xs, y < x] ++ [x] ++ quicksort [y | y <- xs, y >= x]
 ```

 Its implementation is simple.
 It's terse and elegant.
-But the most importantly, its correctness is trival to see. we can use induction to prove that in little time.
+But the most importantly, its correctness is trivial to see. we can use induction to prove that in little time.
 That's the power of declarative programming.
 And with PLT we can even do more.

 ### Computer Programs And Languages

 Then I want to talk about why there are so many programming languages.
 Why can't there be just one giant do-everything-language and everyone just stick to it?

 Well, let's imagine there is one, and every programmer use this ULang(Ultimate Language).
 We can use the ULang to write a RPG game system.
 We created our characters, items and plots.
-When we came to the gameplay system, we realise that we need to encode some logic in our system.
+When we came to the gameplay system, we realize that we need to encode some logic in our system.
 What should you do if you opened that door in game?
 We cannot hard-code them in the compiled-code, because that would be very inflexible to change.
 So we need to describe game logic outside our main program.
 But..
 When you are writing logics about something, aren't you writing computer programs by some language?

 The same situation occurs in nearly every computer programs.
 Text processing, for example, conceives the regular languages and BNF.
 And transaction processing gives birth to the SQL language.

 For every new application let there be a new language.
 Language is the way everything interacts.
 It is not only describing logics, it **is** logic.

-So in order to build large, realiable and extensible system, it's vital to have a valid and versatile language of it.
+So in order to build large, reliable and extensible system, it's vital to have a valid and versatile language of it.

 ### About Efficiency